roualdes/bridgestan/paper/paper.md

 more consistent the models being tested and the implementations of those models and their underlying mathematical representations.

-`BridgeStan` offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan. `BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language which exposes a C foreign function interface.
+`BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language which exposes a C foreign function interface.
 Julia, Python, and R each have C foreign function interfaces.
-Using memory allocated within the higher level language, `BridgeStan` provides computations of the log joint density function of a Stan model, which is itself implemented using highly templated C++ from the Stan math library.
+Using memory allocated within such higher level languages, `BridgeStan` provides computations of the log joint density function, and its gradient, of a Stan model, which is itself implemented using highly templated C++ from the Stan math library.
 Using a memory-compatible C interface makes this possible even if the host language (e.g., R) was compiled with a different compiler, something no prior interface which exposed Stan's log density calculations could allow.

 Other software in the Stan ecosystem offer some overlapping features with `BridgeStan`.
 For instance, `rstan` offers functions `log_prob`